Mind0xP/OWASP-17_CTF_Writeups/shopaholic/README.md

 ![Let the story begin](https://gyazo.com/568c58003c620940eceb2df17f6cfea9.png)

-Obviously "Expression Language" is being used here, So cancel all your appointments, We've got some work to do!
+Obviously "Expression Language" is being used here, so cancel all your appointments, we've got some work to do!

 ## Expression Language Injection